LucasDelfino92/morrowindsharp/setup.md

 - In Mod Organizer 2, click on the executables dropdown menu to the left of the **Run** button, and select **MGE XE**.
 - Click **Run** to run the executable.

-### Configuring MGE XE
+### Configuring MGE XE for vanilla graphics

 MGE XE consists of five tabs, all of which have plenty of configurable options.
-But in practice, users will only focus on the Graphics, Distant Land, and In-Game tabs.
+For this section, we will only focus on the Graphics and In-game tabs.

 **Graphics tab**